BastianPlatz/BastianPlatz/README.md

 ### Hello World 👋
 I am a fullstack software engineer from Berlin, Germany.

-🔭 Working on multiple frontend and backend projects using React and Nodejs
+🔭 Working on multiple frontend and backend projects using React and Nodejs.

 🌱 Learning about ML, NLP, and NLG.